-You have to check whether fast Startup feature is active on your computer or not.
+You have to check whether the fast Startup feature is active on your computer or not.
 Fast Startup is a hybrid type of startup that ensures that your computer won’t fully shut off even when you want to.
 The benefit of this feature is that you will be able to switch on your computer quickly.
-This mode can sometimes create the shutdown problem for you so you need to disable this feature as –
+This mode can sometimes create shutdown problem for you so you need to disable this feature –

 - From the left side pane, you need to press on the option – choose what the power button does.

 - On the next command line, you need to press the option with – Change settings that are currently unavailable.

 - Lastly, you just need to turn off the Startup option and save the changes.
 After this, you can try to switch off your computer.